dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 dotnet ef migrations add InitialCreate
 ```

-Tree files are added to your project under the **Migrations** directory:
+Three files are added to your project under the **Migrations** directory:

 * **00000000000000_InitialCreate.cs**--The main migrations file.
 Contains the operations necessary to apply the
   migration (in `Up()`) and to revert it (in `Down()`).